amdy87/MySQL-Filesystem/README.md

  */
 ```

-### Naming Conventions
+### Styling
-- **Classes:** Use UpperCamelCase.
-For example, `FirstProjectFile`.
-- **Constants:** Use all uppercase and separate words by underscore.
-For example, `SOME_CONSTANT`.
-- **Files:** Use camelCase for other files.
-For example, `userProfile.ts`.
-- **Functions & Variables:** Use camelCase for functions and variables.
-For instance, `getUserData`.
+- Use [prettier](https://prettier.io/) for automatic code formatting

 ### Testing
-- Test that everything we need is being pulled from the database.
+- Test that the API returns the expected response and that everything we need is being pulled from the database using the Jest testing framework.
 - Maintain above 60% coverage
 - Each file will have associated unit test files for automated Testing
-- GUI will be tested manually to ensure correct functionality and desired appearance